21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Weighted total8.0

 Verdict: The most accessible AI tool for restoring old, damaged, or low-resolution photos.
-Remini’s AI upscaling and face enhancement turn blurry, pixelated photos into surprisingly sharp images — making it essential for anyone digitizing family albums or rescuing damaged prints.
+Remini’s AI upscaling and face enhancement turn blurry, pixelated photos into surprisingly sharp images, making it useful for anyone digitizing family albums or rescuing damaged prints.

 Best for: Anyone restoring old family photos, enhancing low-resolution images, or recovering facial detail from blurry photos.